 Inspect your car before and after valet use

 Inspecting your car before you leave the valet area, and especially before you give a tip, represents the best way to protect yourself when it comes to a valet attendant damaging your car.

 Once you drive away, it becomes much more difficult to prove that the damage to your car occurred at the valet parking lot.
 When performing an inspection after picking up your car from valet parking, perform the following checks.

 - Walk around: Do a complete walk around of your car.
-Look for any new damage that wasn’t there when you dropped your car off.
+Look for any new damage that wasn't there when you dropped your car off.
 Pay particular attention to your tire rims and the corners of your bumpers, as these areas tend to come into contact with obstructions or other vehicles first.
+Also make sure to check if the valet scratched your car.
 You might have difficulty seeing damage at night, so take a flashlight if you expect to pick your car up after dark.

 You should also speak with the valet manager.
 The company might have a claim form.
 If they do, get one and fill it out before you leave.
 When you sign it, make sure the management signs it as well.
 Finally, get a copy for your records.

 Who is responsible when a valet damages your car?

 The responsible party when a valet damages your car depends on the valet company and who is at fault.
 The following section details the responsible parties depending on the circumstances.